-Rutgers, The State University of New Jersey is seeking a highly motivated Research Associate I for the Center for Advanced Biotechnology & Medicine (CABM) at the Rutgers Robert Wood Johnson Medical School.
+Rutgers, The State University of New Jersey is seeking a highly motivated Research Associate I for the Department of Obstetrics, Gynecology and Women's Health within the New Jersey Medical School.

 Among the key duties of this position are the following:

 Under the direction of the Principal Investigators, the Research Associate I works independently to further advance our understanding of key mechanisms in the uterine endometrium that contribute to infertility and/or uterine cancer.

 Conducts a continuous program of research and development.
 Performs hypothesis driven experiments to advance our line of investigation and to generate preliminary data needed to support new and robust applications by the Principal Investigator and collaborators for funding from the NIH and other sources.

 Generates, compiles, analyzes and presents data with appropriate conclusions, recommendations.

 Prepares manuscripts for peer-review and publication.